Polish Football League

 The Polish Football League (Polska Futbol Liga, shortly PFL) is an American football league in Poland.
-Founded in 2021 after merge of the Topliga and the LFA which have been split in 2017.
-The league is played under the newly formed Polish football association Związek Futbolu Amerykańskiego w Polsce (ZFAP).
+It was formed in 2021, following a merger of the Topliga and the LFA which have been split in 2017.
+The league is governed by the Związek Futbolu Amerykańskiego w Polsce (ZFAP).
 The championship game of the league is the Polish Bowl.
 The inaugural season was held with 7 teams in PFL Division 1 and in 7 teams in PFL Division 2.

 History

 After the 2017 PLFA season, there was a split in the Polish American Football Association.
 20 teams among them 5 from the TopLiga left the Polish American Football League and founded a new league LFA.